arthurfiorette/proposal-safe-assignment-operator/README.md

 <br />

-Please read the [what this proposal DOES NOT aim to solve](#what-this-proposal-does-not-aim-to-solve) section to understand the limitations of this proposal.
+Please refer to the [What This Proposal Does Not Aim to Solve](#what-this-proposal-does-not-aim-to-solve) section to understand the limitations of this proposal.

 <br />

-## Proposed features
+## Proposed Features

-Below is a list of features that this proposal aims to introduce:
+This proposal aims to introduce the following features:

 <br />